 Step 4: Calculate Your Back-End DTI

-The back-end ratio is what lenders mean when they say "your DTI."
+The back-end ratio is what lenders actually mean when they say "your DTI."
 It includes the proposed housing payment plus every other monthly debt obligation.

 Formula: (All monthly debt payments + Proposed housing payment) ÷ Gross monthly income × 100